Aidan-McNay/ECE_Graduation_Validation/obj/README.md

 Running the code with the `-g` flag and supplying grades will validate `cred` and `term` components, whereas running with the `-s` flag will validate `req`, `course`, `term`, and `cat` components

+## Aliases

+Many classes go by different names, such as crosslistings across different departments, as well as different levels of offerings.
+We consider all of these different names to be "aliases" of one another.
+Note that different sections of the same classes are not considered aliases; aliases should represent the same base offering, whereas sections can differ by credit amount and topic.
+As a general principle, objects and checks that rely on class names should be alias-invariant, and handle any of the names that a class can appear under.

+A notable exception is checking whether a checkoff-satisfying class also appears in the checklist's requirements; since checkoffs aren't listed with terms, we cannot get the API data for the class, and therefore cannot determine its aliases.
+We therefore require that students supply the checkoff in the same form that it appears elsewhere on the checklist, as is natural.